trufflesuite/ganache/src/packages/version-check/README.md

 vc.log();
 ```

 `log` will log the banner message to the user if the current is older than the `latestVersion` found on [npmjs.org](https://www.npmjs.com/package/ganache).
+Running `log` multiple times will not log the banner message multiple times.
+The `canNotifyUser` check ensures:

+1. A current version is set.
+2. VC is enabled.
+3. The user has not already been notified of this version.
+4. The notification interval has passed.

 ```javascript
 vc.getVersionMessage();